com-480-data-visualization/com-480-project-analaktycs/README.md

 ### Figure 1.1 (extra):

-#### Sketch:

 ![](sketches/fig1.1.png)

-#### What will be added:
 An overview of the most interesting (stacked) bar plots in the dataset will be shown.
 The user will be able to hover over the stacks of bars on the plot to view the respective Pokemon names within that category.
 We may decide to only keep the popularity vote plots since they are easier to understand for the majority of users.

-#### Description of what has been done:
-A sketch of the final product has been drawn to have a concrete understanding of our work for this figure.
+So far, a sketch of the final product has been drawn to have a concrete understanding of our work for this figure.
 This figure is optional as we are still trying to figure out if it is interactive enough for a data visualization course and a better way to adapt it.

-#### Tools to be used and inspirations from lectures:
-If we only keep the popularity votes, we will need to use the button functionality of d3.js to change input data in barplot, where we will put four buttons representing four of our variables, i.e. type, generation, body style, and color.
-Reference: https://www.d3-graph-gallery.com/graph/barplot_button_data_csv.html

-We will need to utilize the information from Tabular Data lecture of week 11 that explains stacked bar charts.

 ### Figure 1.2:

-#### Sketch:

 ![](sketches/fig1.2.png)

-#### What will be added:
 We will create an interactive bubble plot where the user will be able to select the variables that they desire to view in the plot by choosing from their respective dropdown lists.
 These variables will create 6 plots that each represent Pokemon from the first 6 generations.
 The user will be able to switch between plots using a slider in the bottom.
 When the user hovers over each data point, they will be able to view the pokedex number, a picture, and the values of the variables they selected from the dropdown lists.

 Extra ideas: Toggle to switch from viewing each generation individually to viewing all generations together.
 A button to randomize all the variables if the user wants to do some fun exploration.

-#### Description of what has been done:
-A skeleton of the scatterplot has been added with the dropdown links along with the generation-wise viewing toggle, and slider to select the generation.
+So far, a skeleton of the scatterplot has been added with the dropdown links along with the generation-wise viewing toggle, and slider to select the generation.
 A sketch of the final product has been drawn to have a concrete understanding of our work for this figure.

-#### Tools to be used and inspirations from lectures:
-d3.js bubble plot will be the main skeleton of the plot.
-We will then incorporate select group functionality of d3.js to account for the selected variables by the user.
-Colored bubble will be used to account for the categorical variable the user selects.
-Add tooltip will be used to allow the user to hover over a single bubble to display its stats.
-Reference: https://www.d3-graph-gallery.com/graph/bubble_tooltip.html

-Overall we have been inspired by the Mark Channel lecture of week 6.
-More specifically, we have been inspired by the “Combining marks and channels” topic, where it explains that you can utilize position, hue, and size to show your continuous variables and color to show your categorical variable.
-It is thus a very useful way to display four variables in a 2-D graph.
-We will also need the Tabular Data lecture of Week 11 for the bubble plot.

 ### Figure 3: